jarv/cmdchallenge/README.md

     * Add an example solution.
     * Add expected output or tests for the verification (see other challenges for examples examples).
     * Add your github username or name to the author field.
+* Run `make test` to make sure your new challenge works with the example.
-* Submit a pull request
+* Submit a pull request.

 ## Installation
 * Install docker on your machine